kschap/donald-markov-speech/README.md

 ## Can you do a Clinton one?
 Eh, maybe.
 Somebody get me a corpus of her speeches and I might.

+## It doesn't work right!
+It probably won't.
+Fix it and submit a pull request if you have any troubles.